-After finishing my Saturday morning Yoga class feeling completely energised, refreshed, and alive, it prompted to me to do a brief write up on exactly why Yoga is so freakin’ good for our health.
+After finishing my Saturday morning Yoga class feeling completely energized, refreshed, and alive, it prompted me to do a brief write up on exactly why Yoga is so freakin’ good for our health.

 Certain weight-bearing Yoga poses are said to be particularly good for strength building such as standing and balancing poses.
 The good thing about Yoga is that it teams strength with flexibility so that the muscles don’t become rigid.

 Yoga encourages proper body alignment and helps to correct your posture so it can assist with back pain and spinal issues.